jrsmith3/cv/cv.rst

 Experience
 ==========

-**Capital One** - Lead Data Engineer (March 2019 - Present).
+**Capital One** - Senior Data Engineering Manager (March 2019 - Present).

+Since August 2023 I have managed the two teams of the OnePassport application which provides access to all enterprise RDS and DynamoDB instances for the SCAN and Metabot applications.

+From May of 2022 to August of 2023 I managed six teams across four
+applications: Metabot (dataset inventory), Datastore Inventory, Data Retention, and Data Governance Suite.

+From November 2020 to May of 2022 I managed two teams for the processor and orchestration components of the SCAN application.
+SCAN searches for highly sensitive human data such as SSN, credit card number, etc. in S3.
+In 2021 my teams successfully processed more than 100 PB of data at a rate averaging 500 TB/day to satisfy a regulatory requirement.

-I am the technical lead for the Loss Forecasting solution used by the Credit Risk Management team for Card.
+From March 2019 to November 2020 I was the technical lead for the Loss Forecasting solution used by the Credit Risk Management team for Card.

 **Xometry** - Director of Data Engineering (Sept 2018 - March 2019).